Access and Equity Services

 Registration with AES is a 3-step process

-- Obtain required documentation
+- Obtain your required documentation

-- Attend an intake appointment
+- Attend a registration appointment

 Step 1: Obtain required documentation

-- Medical-based disabilities and pregnancy: A licensed health care practitioner must fill out an AES Medical Questionnaire.
+A licensed healthcare practitioner must complete the AES Medical Questionnaire.

-- Family status: you must complete the AES Family Status Accommodation Request Form
+Complete the AES Family Status Accommodation Request Form - Gender identity or other protected grounds:

-Step 2: Complete our online Pre-Intake Form & include your required documentation
+Step 2: Complete the online Pre-Intake Form

 Step 3: Attend a registration appointment